RADAR-base/radar-upload-source-connector/README.md

 ```

-# Development
+# Usage

 ## Configuring RADAR-base Data Uploader

 **Disclaimer:** This section does not cover how to install or configure the complete RADAR-Base stack.
 Please visit [RADAR-Docker](https://github.com/RADAR-base/RADAR-Docker) or [RADAR-Kubernetes](https://github.com/RADAR-base/RADAR-Kubernetes) for complete installation guidelines.

-**Note:** Some values of the configurations are specified under the assumption that the deployments will have the same name of docker container services.
+**Note:** Some configuration values are specified under the assumption that the docker containers will have the same name on deployment as well.

 Configuring Data Uploader involves configuring the three components mentioned above.